 Gisela Peiper Konopka

-Gisela Konopka’s outstanding career in youth and adolescent services, social work, education and history is reflected in her litany: “All my life I have been fighting for justice, and for respect for all people.
+Gisela Konopka’s outstanding career in youth and adolescent services, social work, education, and history is reflected in her litany: “All my life I have been fighting for justice, and for respect for all people.
 I abhor any arrogance related to race, religion, nationality, appearance, sex, age, intelligence, profession, money.
 That arrogance is wrong.
 What is important is what a person is, and does, for the community.”

 As a teenager in Germany, Gisela joined a socialist youth group, the members of which rejected all differentials based on social class or money.
 They wore sandals and loose clothing, and the women wore ribbons and flowers in their hair.
 They carried guitars and sang, read and wrote poetry, and did not drink alcohol, because it was “the drink of the bourgeoisie.”
 It was there that she first experienced the positive influences of group dynamics; she would experience the negative influences after the Nazis came to power.
-It was also where she met her non-Jewish soul-mate and future husband, Paul Konopka.
+It was also where she met her non-Jewish soulmate and future husband, Paul Konopka.

-Gisela Konopka studied education, history, psychology and philosophy at the University of Hamburg, receiving her degree in 1933.
-The Nazis had just come to power in Germany, and as a Jew she was not permitted to teach, or live a professional life.
+Gisela Konopka studied education, history, psychology, and philosophy at the University of Hamburg, receiving her degree in 1933.
+The Nazis had just come to power in Germany, and as a Jew she was not permitted to teach or live a professional life.
 She joined an underground resistance group and in 1936 she was arrested and placed in the Hamburg prison camp.
 When she was suddenly, and unexpectedly, released, she escaped to Czechoslovakia and in 1937 went to Vienna, where she worked with children.
-When Germany invaded Austria in 1938 she went to Paris.
-After the German invasion of France she fled to Montauban, where she was reunited with Paul.
+When Germany invaded Austria in 1938, she went to Paris.
+After the German invasion of France, she fled to Montauban, where she was reunited with Paul.
 Later they went to a French village, where a Justice of Peace, a French Nazi, refused to marry them because “no Jew and non-Jew should be united.”

 Konopka built an international reputation as a group social worker and an expert on youth issues.
 After she and her husband settled in Minneapolis, they sent half their income to people in Germany who came out of the camps and needed help.
-They also sponsored refugees to the U.S., many of whom lived with them for some period of time, and they took in troubled adolescents whom Konopka calls her “family by choice,” because she and Paul had no children.
+They also sponsored refugees to the U.S., many of whom lived with them for some period of time, and they took in troubled adolescents whom Konopka calls her “family by choice,” as she and Paul had no children.
 She taught all over the world, beginning in the 1950s when the U.S. State Department asked her to go back to Germany to help rebuild social services and education.
-Since over twenty-five thousand professionals had left Central Europe during the Nazi period—an enormous loss to German education and child welfare—she taught classes and set up child guidance clinics.
+Since over 25,000 professionals had left Central Europe during the Nazi period—an enormous loss to German education and child welfare—she taught classes and set up child guidance clinics.
 She reported that, “Every night one or more Germans would come to my room to “confess” the bad things they had done during the Nazi era.”